Grouxho/GrxSettingsV2/README.md

 # GrxSettings V2

-This is an application for Mods Configuration and Rom Control.
+This is an application for Mods Configuration and Rom Control, for LP+ 5.1

 ## Main Features